 - Global Scale

 The benefits of these services include the ability to scale elastically and delivering the right amount of IT resources.
-For example, more or less computing power, storage, right bandwidth when it is needed and from the exact geographic location.
+For example, more or less computing power, storage, right bandwidth when needed, and the exact geographic location.

 Impact of Cloud Computing in Healthcare

-Businesses in numerous industries have made the move to the cloud, while others still hold onto traditional ways referring to security concerns.
-These concerns are especially crucial in the healthcare industry, due to its sensitive, private patient data.
+Businesses in numerous industries have moved to the cloud, while others still hold onto traditional ways of referring to security concerns.
+These concerns are especially crucial in the healthcare industry due to its sensitive, private patient data.
 As cloud security strengthens, healthcare can finally take advantage of the efficiency and cost savings of the services provided by the cloud.

-There is substantial growth in demand for healthcare services because of severe populations, an increase in chronic diseases and comorbidities.
-Expectations for better outcomes, high-quality treatment, and more benefits from the healthcare services provided increase the need for point-of-care access to medical data and the parallel evolution by the adoption of mobile devices, both for medical staff and for patients, are forcing the need for IT systems to adapt.
+There is substantial growth in demand for healthcare services because of severe populations, increasing chronic diseases, and comorbidities.
+Expectations for better outcomes, high-quality treatment, and more benefits from the healthcare services increase the need for point-of-care access to medical data.
+The parallel evolution by adopting mobile devices, both for medical staff and patients, is forcing the need for IT systems to adapt.

-The economic benefits of cloud computing can be significant since cloud computing provides the services at affordable costs and the potential to reduce costs.
-Heavy capital expenditure can be avoided because IT resources are acquired on mouse clicks as needed and paid for as an operating expense.
+The economic benefits of cloud computing can be significant since cloud computing provides services at affordable costs and the potential to reduce costs.
+Heavy capital expenditure can be avoided when IT resources are acquired on mouse clicks as needed and paid for as an operating expense.

-Today, there is already many and varied cloud service available for healthcare, covering a wide range of capabilities.
-The benefited services which are provided by the cloud is as described.
+Today, there are already many and varied cloud services available for healthcare, covering a wide range of capabilities—the benefited services provided by the cloud are as described.

 For Healthcare Professionals

-A workday in this industry is very hectic, but with the cloud, it can streamline business operations through accessibility and cloud-based clinical applications.
+A workday in this industry is very hectic, but the cloud can streamline business operations through accessibility and cloud-based clinical applications.

 - Care Management Support

-Hospitals and physicians are more and more utilizing cloud-based practice management, medical records, and medical image for better solutions.
-These solutions provide cost-effective implementations unlading tasks from hospital IT departments allowing them to focus on supporting other operational and clinical support systems.
+Hospitals and physicians utilize management, medical records, and medical image for better solutions.
+These solutions provide cost-effective implementations of unlading tasks from hospital IT departments allowing them to support other operational and clinical support systems.
 Some of the existing tools in the marketplace today: